integralla/xapi-scala/README.md

 ### Encoding / Decoding

-A `Statement` and every other data type supported by the model can be encoded as a JSON string using a built-in method called `toJson` as demonstrated above in the "Basic Usage" section.
+A `Statement`, and every other data type supported by the model, can be encoded as a JSON string using a built-in method called `toJson` as demonstrated above in the "Basic Usage" section.

 Similarly, every supported data type supports decoding from JSON using an `apply` method that is